Frame shows superficial signs of light use, minor surface scratching

 A mathematical technique for analyzing stress points, which breaks down a physical structure into substructures called 'finite elements'.
 These finite elements and their interrelationships are then converted into equation form and solved mathematically.

-This head tube is perfectly sized to work with a tapered steerer fork and the new 44XX lower head set bearing from Cane Creek.
+This head tube is perfectly sized to work with a tapered steerer fork and the new 44XX lower headset bearing from Cane Creek.
 Stiffness gains of up to 20% can be had with a tapered steerer fork.
 With the upper bearing bore now at 44mm, the rider has the ability to run a ZeroStack headset on top.
 This setup will lower the hand position up to 10mm for more control on steep climbs and fast descents, where front end traction is enhanced through transferring the riders weight over the handle bar.
-Our 'just right' head tube design allows for the biggest bearing size on the bottom for a long head set life.
+Our 'just right' head tube design allows for the biggest bearing size on the bottom for a long headset life.
+Post-Mount Disc Brakes:

 In order to make sure that no one had unwanted contact with the bike we created a special machined part to pass the rear derailleur cable directly through the tube on the right side of the rear end.